cecilegltslmcs/reddit-nlp-analysis/README.md

-# Analysis of Reddit posts about ADHD
+# Analysis of Reddit posts

 This project is a proof of a concept about Reddit posts analysis.
 The aim of this project is :